-Where fS(s) is the probability density function of the strength, fL(l) is the probability density function of the load, and FL(s) is the cumulative distribution function of the load in units of the strength.
+Where fS(s) is the probability density function of the strength, and fL(l) is the probability density function of the load.
+FL(s) is the cumulative distribution function of the load in units of the strength.
 The reliability statement is a statement of success.

 You have three obvious ways to solve this

-2) Use WinSMITH Weibull to solve the problem using
+2) Use SuperSMITH Weibull to solve the problem using Monte Carlo simulation--

 icon, click on load-strength interference and input the statistical data).
-The
+Monte

-methodology for the simulation is described below for the Excel simulation.
+Carlo simulation methodology is illustrated below for the Excel simulation.